mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

     --depth_map {path to depth map} \
 ```

-In case you don't have the depth map, you can input an source image instead, The pipeline will extract the depth map from the source image.
+In case you don't have the depth map, you can input a source image instead, The pipeline will extract the depth map from the source image.

 ```shell
 # depth to image conditioning on an input image and text prompt